Backup and restore in PostgreSQL

 the

-• setting up archiving WAL logs;
+- setting up archiving WAL logs; the

-• configure backup;
+- configure backup; the

-• storing one or more backups;
+- storing one or more backups; the

-• optionally, you can perform a procedure of checking backups for their "professionalism".
+- optionally, you can perform a procedure of checking backups for their "professionalism".

 Mode archiving WAL logs is configured through the enabling parameter archive_mode and archive_command in postgresql.conf and create the directory where to store the archives.
 To start is to turn on the backup mode and to estimate the volume of archives to be created for one day of work the database.
 This will allow you to assess the required storage space for archives and basic copies.
 For archiving answer options: